 Forest of Radnor, with the Black Mountains in the distance

 The Forest of Radnor, a plateau in mid-Wales used as a royal hunting ground in the medieval period, looms against clouds.
-Towne rendered the scene with his typically restricted palette of greys, greens and blues.
+The view may well have been taken from the southwestern edge of the forest.
+The clarity and precision of the drawing exemplify Towne’s watercolour practice, with a restricted palette of greys, greens and blues.
 His delineation of form verges on abstraction, with fine detail excised in favour of planes of carefully modulated colour.
-In order to achieve the long narrow format, Towne joined two sheets of a sketchbook.
-Late in life he worked exclusively in sketchbooks.
+The long narrow format of the drawing derives from two joined sketchbooks pages, Towne’s favourite drawing support after 1808.

 See more collection highlights

 Explore The Courtauld’s remarkable collection of paintings, prints and drawings, sculpture and decorative arts.Explore